 - Researched and developed a new policy to improve our ethical research practice across the team

-- Planned and facilitated a Design discipline meeting **with the rest of the design team (15+ people) to share practice reflections and insights
+- Planned and facilitated a Design discipline meeting with the rest of the design team to share practice reflections and insights

 - Shared something weird and wonderful that you're strangely passionate about at our weekly Design Safari, where anyone can share the things from outside our work that inspire them

-- Taken a moment on a Friday afternoon to join the team for some pictionary, trivia or a game of ‘would you rather’ to see out the week
+- Taken some time out on a Friday afternoon to join the team for some pictionary, trivia or a game of ‘would you rather’ to see out the week

 - Presented an update to Senior Leadership on your team's progress toward strategic goals

-The salary range for this role is between $115,000 - $150,000 per annum (plus superannuation), depending on your level of experience.
-We are committed to building a diverse and equal team - people from traditionally underrepresented groups are encouraged to apply.
+The salary band for this role is between $120,000 - $150,000 per annum (plus superannuation), depending on your level of experience.
+Our salary bands are reviewed twice a year and externally verified to ensure we remain competitive with market rates.

 How to apply:

-To be considered, please send us your resume and a cover letter answering the questions below.
+To be considered for this role, please send us your resume and a short cover letter answering the questions below.
 Case studies are appreciated but not a requirement to be considered.

-- What has attracted you to this role and why would you be a good fit?
+- What’s attracted you to this role and why do you think it would be a good fit for you?